Albrtito/ObsidianNotes/02-Atomic/1730567584 - Forwarding function of the network layer.md

 >  Router local action of transferring a packet from input link intergace to the appropiate output link interface.

  + Takes place in **very short timespaces**.
 Needs to be done quickly as a lot of packets go through one router.
- + The systems that implement this layer are the [[1730624725 - Router|Routers]], specifically, the input-output and switching fabric components.

 > [!example] Dictionary:
 > + **switching** → Can be used interchangeably with forwarding